sdil/personal-blog/content/about/index.md

 I have been working on **Content Delivery Network (CDN)** and **Video Streaming** products for 3+ years at Onapp and have been coding professionally in **Python** during that period.
 I have a deep understanding of how CDN works in addition to web development and DevOps knowledge.

-Besides, I am also working as a **freelance Go developer**, helping various companies building prototypes and [projects](/projects/#pharmacy-app---march---present-2021).
+Besides, I was also working as a **freelance Go developer**, helping companies building prototypes and [projects](/projects/#pharmacy-app---march---present-2021).

 ## Skills